david4jsus/cs480Valenzuela/PA9/README.md

 cd build
 cmake ..
 make
-./PA8
+./PA9
 ```

 # Controls
-This program uses keyboard input for camera interaction and the mouse to select items on the on-screen menu:
+This program uses keyboard input and the mouse to select items on the on-screen menu:

+Moving the camera

 - **W**: Move view forward
 - **S**: Move view backward
 - **A**: Move view left